Nikhilandhale/url_shortener/README.md

 Set Up MongoDB:
 Create a MongoDB Atlas account
-Set up a cluster and create a database named "url_shortener_db" with Collection named "urls" Update the MongoDB connection string in the code with your credentials
+Set up a cluster and create a
+database named "url_shortener_db"
+Collection named "urls"
+Update the MongoDB connection string in the code with your credentials